 If the weather is less than 50 degrees F. or above 90 degrees F. do not apply any coats of paint.
 Weather in either extreme can damage the integrity of the paint and affect drying time drastically.
 However, some skilled painters can manage to paint under extreme cold by using an acrylic-latex formula that works better under the cold.

 In general though, when painting under recommended temperature ranges, having a slightly warmer temperate will dramatically speed up drying time.
-In some of our applications, we’ve seen a 20-30 degree difference in temperature, cause a 1-3 hour difference in drying time.
+In some of our applications, we’ve seen a 20-30 degree difference in temperature, causing a 1-3 hour difference in drying time.

 So definitely, the warmer it is outside, the faster the paint is going to dry, and vice-versa.